-ERISA: Employee Retirement Income Security Act of 1974 is the basis of most employee benefit legislation.
+ERISA: Employee Retirement Income Security Act of 1974 is the basis of most employee benefits legislation.
 This federal law allows for and sets guidelines regarding a group’s ability to self-fund their benefits.

 Incurred and Paid: An expense both incurred and paid during the contract period and paid during the same contract period.

 Incurred Claim: Refers to the accrual method of accounting for all known and unknown claims.
 Includes the paid claims plus adjustments for claims reported but not yet paid and those incurred but not yet reported.

 Incurred Date: The date the covered service is rendered or the covered purchase is made.

 Lag: The usual delay between the actual time a service is rendered or an item supplied and the time it is paid for and recorded.

 Margin: The difference between expected paid claims and the aggregate deductible.